-Each year, thousands of animals come in to the shelter and are not ready to be put up for adoption.
-Foster Care is a program specifically designed to place those animals into temporary homes where they can receive the care that they need.
+Each year, thousands of felines and, occasionally, other types of animals, come into the shelter and are not ready to be put up for adoption.
+Foster care is a program specifically designed to place those animals into temporary homes where they can receive the care that they need.

 What are some of the reasons an animal is placed into foster care?

 - Too young /needs bottle feeding (when the mother cat is not available)

 - Nursing litter

 - Ringworm treatment

 What are my duties as a foster parent?

 - To provide daily care, cleaning, feeding, and administration of medication if prescribed (food, medications, and other supplies are all provided by the SPCA).

 - To socialize and provide TLC for the animals in your care.